-The IPMHVC is sponsored by the IEEE Dielectrics and Electrical Insulation Society, and technically co-sponsored by the IEEE Nuclear and Plasma Sciences Society / Pulsed Power Science & Technology committee.
+The IPMHVC Technically and Financially is sponsored by the IEEE Dielectrics and Electrical Insulation Society and Technically sponsored by the IEEE Nuclear and Plasma Sciences Society.

 The EIC is an annual applied conference on liquid, solid, and gaseous materials based in the Americas.
 The EIC Technical Program will cover practical application, analysis, and service experience of liquid, solid and gaseous insulation.
 The pre-conference event features short courses from well-known technical experts in areas of partial discharge, transformers, and rotating machinery.
 Exhibits and technical papers include the latest development of electrical insulation materials, condition assessment and diagnostics, instrumentation, transformers, switchgear, outdoor insulation, cable diagnostics, nano-dielectrics, testing technologies and others.
 Immediately after the Conference, a series of IEEE working group meetings will be held for discussions related to new IEEE standards and revisions to existing standards related to insulating materials.
 As usual, IEEE working group meetings are open to all interested guest participants.
 The papers present practical applications of electrical insulating systems and materials and diagnostics, for all types of electrical and electronic equipment will be presented in a concurrently running tracks or poster sessions.